 Dark Riders - this guy carries both a lance and a pack of missiles.
 He's fast, he's brutal and he's a damn tough lancer.
 Basically, he's gonna kick your ass!!
 Excellent fighters.

-Wing Masters - now Winglord shows its true colours as this guy enters the arena.
+Wing Masters - Winglord shows its true colours when this guy enters the arena.
 These are jousting geniuses and tough cookies with ferocious combat skills.
-You have been warned.
-Beware!
+Be warned!!

 I tried my best to get a screenshot of a missile hitting a bee!
 Quite impossible lol.